 WYSIWYG HTML editor has several advantages over the text-based editors.
 To start with, you can build a website with WYSIWYG editors even if you don’t know how to code.
-All you have to do is drag and drop items in the editors and once you are done just copy the code.
-However, finding a good WYSIWYG HTML Editor is not that easy, especially if you need it to be a free and open source.
-So, in this article, we have rounded up the best WYSIWYG HTML editor open source we could find.
-Let’s begin.
-Shall we?
+All you have to do is drag and drop items in the editor and once you are done, just copy the code.
+However, finding a good open source WYSIWYG HTML editor can be a chore.
+This is where we come in.

 Best WYSIWYG HTML Editor Open Source

 Pell is probably the smallest and simplest WYSIWYG editor that you will ever come across.
 It is literally 1.38 kb in size!

 It offers all the basic functionalities and formats like headings, bold, italic, lists, quotes, links, and images.
 Other available actions include indentation, superscripts, subscripts, and font name and size.
 After you are done writing and formatting with Pell, it will output the whole HTML code which you can then simply copy and paste on your website or page and you’re good to go.